climet-eu/docs/docs/lab/urls/index.md

     - `v0.1.0`
     - `main`: the latest in-development version, fresh from the main branch

     The online lab follows semantic versioning, i.e. breaking changes to the lab and the packages it provides are only made in breaking releases.
-To ensure that your code works in the laboratory as expected, you should use one of the *.x release streams, e.g. `v0.1` or `v0.2`.
+To ensure that your code works in the laboratory as expected, you should use one of the `*.x` release streams, e.g. `v0.1`, `v0.2`, or `v0.3`.

 - `<org>` refers to the organisation / user that owns a GitHub / GitLab repository
 - `<repo>` refers to the name of the repository